bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 ### Using WebDAV to host a custom checkout

 You can upload a custom checkout to your store's server using WebDAV.
-The instructions to upload the `/dist` folder to the BigCommerce server using WebDav are below:
+The instructions to upload the `/dist` folder to the BigCommerce server using WebDAV are below:

 1. Before proceeding, ensure you have downloaded [Cyberduck](https://cyberduck.io/), our recommended WebDAV client.
 **Note:**  For more information on how to use Cyberduck, refer to the [File Access (WebDAV)](https://support.bigcommerce.com/s/article/File-Access-WebDAV) page.